Memorial Plants FAQ

 Read on to safely and sustainably return ashes to earth.

-There is a lot of information out there about planting or gardening with cremation ashes (also known as ‘ashes’ or ‘cremains’).
+There is a lot of information out there about planting or gardening with cremated remains (also known as ‘ashes’ or ‘cremains’).
 Here are the essentials in a nutshell.

 Ashes can be fatal to plants and organisms if not properly neutralized.